Undergraduate Academic Policies and Regulations: Course Registration/Enrollment

 When a student’s goals cannot be satisfied by existing departmental or interdepartmental major or minor programs, the student may, in consultation with faculty advisers, design an individualized minor by combining appropriate courses, typically from two or more departments.
 Advisers from each department represented in the individualized minor should be involved in the design and implementation of the minor.
 In general, five courses should be included in the minor, for a total of 20 credits.
 Criteria for acceptance include the coherence of the program and its purpose, such as a career goal or plans for graduate study in an interdisciplinary area.
 Approval by the Assistant Director of Undergraduate Studies and the Chair of the Undergraduate Academic Programs Committee is required.
 Faculty and students should obtain approval for an individualized minor by the end of the first semester of the student’s junior year.

-The number of credits for Post-Baccalaureate Certificates varies from 18 to 48 credits hours (6 to 12 courses).
+The number of credits for Post-Baccalaureate Certificates varies.
 Students must achieve a cumulative GPA of 2.0 and a 2.0 average in the courses required for the certificate.

 Students may elect to take a limited number of courses on a pass-fail basis in place of traditional grading.
 Under the pass-fail option, students are graded P (passing) or F (failing).
 The F is calculated into the semester and overall GPA.